dylanmc/CryptoBook/src/02_encoding.rst

 .. [#] and the next digit is the 256'ths place!

-Finally, there are a number of ways of indicating what base a nuber is in.
+Finally, there are a number of ways of indicating what base a number is in.
 In addition to using the subscript of the base, like spoiling the joke with 10\ :sub:`2`, when you are writing numbers in ASCII and there's no way to write subscripts, instead we prefix binary numbers